scipy-conference/scipy_proceedings/papers/ian_henriksen/cython_blas_lapack_api.rst

 Many of the primary underpinnings of the scientific Python stack rely on interfacing with lower-level languages, rather than working with code that is exclusively written in Python.
 SciPy [SciPy]_, for example, is a collection of algorithms and libraries implemented in a variety of languages that are wrapped to provide convenient and usable APIs within Python.
-Because programmers often need to call low-level libraries, F2PY [F2PY]_, Cython [Cython]_, CFFI, and others have been introduced to simplify that process.
+Because programmers often need to call low-level libraries, tools like F2PY [F2PY]_, Cython [Cython]_, and CFFI have been introduced to simplify that process.

 In spite of the large number of tools for automatically wrapping low-level libraries, interfacing with low-level languages can still present a significant challenge.
-If the poorly-performing code requires any third party algorithms, developers are faced with the daunting task of rewriting their algorithms to interface with completely different packages and adding large dependencies on existing low-level libraries.
+If performance bottlenecks depend on any third party algorithms, developers are faced with the daunting task of rewriting their algorithms to interface with completely different packages and adding large dependencies on existing low-level libraries.
 Adding these dependencies to an existing project can complicate the build process and expose the project to a much wider variety of bugs.
-When distributing code meant to work reliably with a variety of compilers in a variety of environments, low-level dependencies can become a never-ending source of trouble for developers.
+When developers distribute code meant to work reliably with a variety of compilers in a variety of environments, low-level dependencies become a never-ending source of trouble.
-These problems are only made worse by the fact that, currently, each Python module must shoulder the burden of distributing or finding the libraries it uses.
+The problems caused by these dependencies are further complicated by the fact that, currently, each Python module must shoulder the burden of distributing or finding the libraries it uses.

 For example, consider the case of a simple tridiagonal matrix solve.
 This sort of solve can be done easily within Python.